-- All FDA-approved contraceptives for women, including oral contraceptives, diaphragms, patches, and over-the-counter contraceptives.
-In order to be covered as a preventive care service, in addition to the requirements stated above, contraceptive prescription drugs must be generic drugs or single source brand name drugs. - Vaccines Prevention of infectious diseases Influenza vaccines; Measles, mumps, rubella (Age 18 or older); Tetanus, diptheria (Age 18 or older); Human papillomavirus (Age 9-26 years); Meningococcal (Age 10-25 years); Varicella (Age 18 or older); Hepatitis A (Age 18 or older); Pneumococcal (Age 65 or older); Zoster vaccine, Live (Zostavax®) (Age 60 or older); Hepatitis B (Age 18 or older); Tetanus, diptheria, pertussis (Age 18 or older); Zoster vaccine, recombinant (Shingrix®) (Age 50 or older) - Prescription drugs to eliminate or reduce dependency on, or addiction to, tobacco and tobacco products.
-FDA-approved smoking cessation products including over-the-counter nicotine replacement products when obtained with physician's prescription and you are at least 18 years old. - Aspirin to reduce the risk of heart attack or stroke, for men ages 45-79 and women ages 55-79. - Folic Acid Supplements for women who may become pregnant.
-Generic dosage forms Folic acid products (OTC): Folic acid cap 0.8 mg (800 mcg) Folic acid tab 0.4 mg (400 mcg) Folic acid tab 0.8 mg (800 mcg) - Medications for risk reduction of primary breast cancer in women (such as tamoxifen or raloxifene) for women who are at increased risk for breast cancer and at low risk for adverse medication effects. - Fluoride supplements for children from birth through 6 years old.
+- All FDA-approved contraceptives for women, including oral contraceptives, diaphragms, male condoms purchased by women, patches, and over-the-counter contraceptives.
+In order to be covered as a preventive care service, in addition to the requirements stated above, contraceptive prescription drugs must be generic drugs or single source brand name drugs. - Vaccines Prevention of infectious diseases Influenza vaccines; Measles, mumps, rubella (Age 18 or older); Tetanus, diptheria (Age 18 or older); Human papillomavirus (Age 9-26 years); Meningococcal (Age 10-25 years); Varicella (Age 18 or older); Hepatitis A (Age 18 or older); Pneumococcal (Age 65 or older); Zoster vaccine, Live (Zostavax®) (Age 60 or older); Hepatitis B (Age 18 or older); Tetanus, diptheria, pertussis (Age 18 or older); Zoster vaccine, recombinant (Shingrix®) (Age 50 or older); Covid-19 vaccine (Age 6 months and older). - Prescription drugs to eliminate or reduce dependency on, or addiction to, tobacco and tobacco products.
+FDA-approved smoking cessation products including over-the-counter nicotine replacement products when obtained with physician's prescription and you are at least 18 years old.

-- Preexposure prophylaxis (PrEP) for the prevention (not treatment) of HIV infection

-- Bowel Preparations for Colonoscopy

-- For adults age 50 through age 75

-- Limited to two prescriptions per year

-- Generic

-- Statins to help prevent serious heart and blood vessel problems (cardiovascular disease) in adults age 40 to 75 who are at risk.
+- Aspirin 81mg strength; as preventive medication after 12 weeks of gestation in persons who are at high risk for preeclampsia.
+Overthe-counter (OTC) requires a prescription.
+Folic Acid Supplements for women who may become pregnant.
+Generic dosage forms Folic acid products (OTC): Folic acid cap 0.8 mg (800 mcg) Folic acid tab 0.4 mg (400 mcg) Folic acid tab 0.8 mg (800 mcg) - Medications for risk reduction of primary breast cancer in women (such as tamoxifen or raloxifene) for women who are at increased risk for breast cancer and at low risk for adverse medication effects. - Fluoride supplements for children from birth through 6 years old. - Preexposure prophylaxis (PrEP) for the prevention (not treatment) of HIV infection - Bowel Preparations for Colonoscopy - For adults age 45 through age 75 - Limited to two prescriptions per year - Generic - Statins to help prevent serious heart and blood vessel problems (cardiovascular disease) in adults age 40 to 75 who are at risk.
 Atorvastatin ≤20mg, Fluvastatin ≤20mg, Lovastatin ≤40mg, Pravastatin ≤80mg, Rosuvastatin ≤10mg, Simvastatin ≤40 mg

-- Over-the-counter (OTC) Covid-19 Testing Supplies required to cover costs for enrollees for up to eight at-home tests for COVID-19 per enrollee per 30-day period until further notice.

-Important Note about Prescription Drug Covered Expense and Your Coinsurance.
+Important Note about Prescription Drug Covered Expense and Your Copayment.

 - The prescription drug formulary is a list of outpatient prescription drugs which may be particularly cost-effective, therapeutic choices.
-Your coinsurance amount for non-formulary drugs is higher than for formulary drugs.
+Your copayment amount for non-formulary drugs is higher than for formulary drugs.
 Any participating pharmacy can assist you in purchasing a formulary drug.
-You may also get information about covered formulary drugs by calling 1-800-803-2523 or going to the internet website www.express-scripts.com. - What we allow for prescription drug covered expense for nonparticipating pharmacies is usually significantly lower than what those providers customarily charge, so you will almost always have a higher out-of-pocket expense for your drugs when you use a non-participating pharmacy to fill your prescription.
+You may also get information about covered formulary drugs by calling 1- 877-659-5144 or going to the internet website www.express-scripts.com. - What we allow for prescription drug covered expense for nonparticipating pharmacies is usually significantly lower than what those providers customarily charge, so you will almost always have a higher out-of-pocket expense for your drugs when you use a non-participating pharmacy to fill your prescription.

-YOU WILL BE REQUIRED TO PAY YOUR COINSURANCE AMOUNT TO THE PARTICIPATING PHARMACY AT THE TIME YOUR PRESCRIPTION IS FILLED.
+YOU WILL BE REQUIRED TO PAY YOUR COPAYMENT AMOUNT TO THE PARTICIPATING PHARMACY AT THE TIME YOUR PRESCRIPTION IS FILLED.

-Note: If your pharmacy's retail price for a drug is less than the coinsurance shown above, you will not be required to pay more than that retail price.
+Note: If your pharmacy's retail price for a drug is less than the copayment shown above, you will not be required to pay more than that retail price.